teslamate-org/teslamate/README.md

 - Little to no additional vampire drain: the car will fall asleep after a certain idle time
-- Built-in API to manually suspend / resume sending requests to the Tesla API
 - Automatic address lookup
 - Locally enriches positions with elevation data
 - Geo-fencing feature to create custom locations